 CO150 Introduction to Media Studies (3 cr.)
-Studies the theories and processes of human communication and provides an overview of the mass communication industries, introducing all areas of professional work in radio, television, journalism and other mass communications, and illuminating the importance of communication in society.
+Overviews and describes the mass communication industries, introducing all areas of professional work in radio, television, journalism and other mass communications, and illuminating the importance of communication in society.

 CO210 Introduction to Applied Linguistics (3 cr.)
 Concerns teaching the English language and includes a study of the history of the English language, semantics, syntax, phonetics, phonology, morphology, dialects, grammar (traditional, structural, transformational), and usage.
-Also required by the Literatures in English major, the Journalism and Writing and Major and the Theatre Arts major.
+Also required by the Literatures in English major, the Journalism and Writing major and the Theatre Arts major.
 Prerequisite: CP100.